AntheSevenants/gij-bent/README.md

 ## Reproducibility

-As of now, I am unsure how I can distribute the dataset with tweets, since they contain personal information.
-You can also no longer generate the dataset yourself, since the Twitter scraper is now defunct.
-I am trying to think of a solution.
-If you are interested in the meantime, send me an email.
+I have anonymised the dataset with tweets.
+If you need to consult the full dataset with personal information, send me an email.